 Date Action October 2013 Preliminary NDP survey.
 1000 questionnaires delivered: 250 returned.
-31 st October 2013 Questionnaire results analysed and collated.
-16 th November 2013 Open Afternoon in the Village Hall - with display of survey results, photographs and community group stands.
+31st October 2013 Questionnaire results analysed and collated.
+16th November 2013 Open Afternoon in the Village Hall - with display of survey results, photographs and community group stands.
 20th February 2014 1st NDP meeting: 11 out of 32 volunteers attended.
-18 th March 2014 2nd NDP meeting.
+18th March 2014 2nd NDP meeting.
 Harbury Society attended and stressed the value and importance of the existing Harbury Village Design Statement.
 22 nd April 2014 3rd NDP meeting.
 Application to Stratford-on- Avon District Council for neighbourhood area designation.
 14 th May 2014 4th NDP meeting: discussed ways to make NDP high profile.
 8 th June 2014 Community consultation - CARNIVAL 26 th June 2014 5th NDP meeting: feedback from carnival & questionnaires.
-12 th September 2014 Parish Council meet with Gladmans about their proposed development.
-16 th September 2014 6th NDP meeting: Stratford-on-Avon District Council approved Harbury's designated area.
+12th September 2014 Parish Council meet with Gladmans about their proposed development.
+16th September 2014 6th NDP meeting: Stratford-on-Avon District Council approved Harbury's designated area.
 Feedback on Gladman meeting, Village with a Vision & Prince's Trust.
-Joined 'Harbury News' on Facebook.
-13 th January 2015 7th NDP meeting: moving forward in 2015.
+Joined 'Harbury News' on 40% I 204E Facebook.
+13th January 2015 7th NDP meeting: moving forward in 2015.
 Steering Group now has a regular 15 members.
-Harbury NDP website planned.
+17th Follows 2015 Harbury NDP website planned.
 17 th February 2015 8th NDP meeting: Considered other NDPs & possible use of consultants.
-The chairman of the Harbury Energy Initiative produced the first draft Odth of March 0015 of a "Vision Statement".
-24 th of March 2015 Vision Statement agreed.
-18th-28 th April 2015 Young people of the parish consulted with help from Southam College and Harbury School from Southam College and Harbury School.
+The chairman of the Harbury Energy Initiative produced the first draft of a "Vision Statement".
+24th of March 2015 Vision Statement agreed.
+18th-28 th April 2015 Young people of the parish consulted with help 10th-20 April 2015 from Southam College and Harbury School.
 Letters and emails sent to farms and businesses in the parish.
-29 th April 2015 10th NDP meeting: Looking at objectives and policies.
-Preparation for the Open Afternoon.
-12
+29th April 2015 10th NDP meeting: Looking at objectives and policies.
+Preparation for the Open Afternoon. policies.
+I reparation for the Open Antenioon.

 23 rd May 2015 Community Consultation - Open Afternoon at Village Hall for 'resident suggestions'.
 Groups, farms, businesses all invited.
-22 nd of July 2015 11th NDP meeting with Kirkwells to discuss first discussion draft NDP.
-4 th of November 2015 Steering Group meet to discuss draft NDP with Kirkwells.
-7 th December 2015 to Informal consultation on draft plan.
-15 th January 2016 February-May 2016 Consideration of informal consultation responses.
-August- September First Regulation 14 consultation 2016 December 2016 Parish Council considers Regulation 14 consultation responses and decides to revise the plan and repeat the Regulation 14 consultation 6th February 2017 to Second Regulation 14 consultation.
-20th March 2017 11 th January to 22 nd Submission consultation.
-February 2018 Summer 2018 Independent examination.
-30 July 2018 Examination report published.
+22 nd of July 2015 11 th NDP meeting with Kirkwells to discuss first discussion draft NDP.
+4th of November 2015 Steering Group meet to discuss draft NDP with Kirkwells.
+7 th December 2015 to 15 th January 2016 Informal consultation on draft plan.
+February-May 2016 Consideration of informal consultation responses.

 - 2.3 The Parish Council initiated the Harbury NDP and a Steering Group was formed in January 2014.
 This Group comprises a mix of Parish Councillors and volunteers with representatives drawn from a range of local parishioners.
 The Steering Group has produced this NDP in accordance with the Neighbourhood Planning Regulations and in consultation with the Harbury community, businesses, landowners, various agencies and the local planning authority. - 2.4 The evidence base for the Neighbourhood Development Plan includes a wide variety of technical documents.
-The Planning Policy Assessment and Evidence Base Review that accompanies this plan summarises these in more detail. - 2.5 In order to build up an evidence base for the HNDP the Steering Group also undertook the following steps: - □ A review of existing evidence; - □ Identification of gaps in the evidence base; - Compilation of new evidence; and - □ Analysis of evidence.
+The Planning Policy Assessment and Evidence Base Review that accompanies this plan summarises these in more detail. - 2.5 In order to build up an evidence base for the HNDP the Steering Group also undertook the following steps: - □ A review of existing evidence; - Identification of gaps in the evidence base; - Compilation of new evidence; and - Analysis of evidence.